High-Protein Vegan Foods for Your Plant-Based Lifestyle

 The perfect vegan dessert for a sweet snack in the afternoon or at the end of the day.
 Just pop frozen banana and matcha in a blender and it’s done!
-There’s no added sugar, the matcha powder gives you a boost of energy and nutrients, and our Protein Muesli with chia seeds adds some crunch to top it off.
+There’s no added sugar, the matcha powder gives you a boost of energy and nutrients.

 No one can make progress toward their fitness goals without protein because they’re the basic building blocks of various elements of your body.
 Your brain, heart, muscles, bones, hormones, antibodies, and blood all need various amino acids to keep going.